 We believe that to treat addiction, you must together treat the body for physical symptoms and the mind for behavioral triggers.
 Physical and mental withdrawal symptoms may last after over a year of sobriety.
 Some physical symptoms may include nausea, exhaustion, seizures, joint aches, increased sweating, hot flashes, muscle spasms, and headaches.
 Some mental withdrawal symptoms include severe cravings, depression, anxiety, drug-induced psychosis, or an inability to fall or stay asleep.

 We strongly believe treating the mind and body together is a proven fact for a higher success rate of recovery.
-At Ahwatukee Health Care and Recovery, our state of the art recovery model treats the body with our exceptional medical team, in correspondence with treating the mind through therapy with our comprehensive clinical team.
-We will schedule your appointment to meet with your doctor and therapist all within the same visit.
+At Ahwatukee Health Care and Recovery, our state of the art recovery model is about treating the body with our exceptional medical team, in correspondence with treating the mind through therapy with our comprehensive clinical team.
+We will schedule your appointment to meet with your doctor and therapist all within the same visit to you can learn more about how we can help you.
 It’s that easy.

 In home detoxification